Adaptive Voxel-Weighted Loss Using L1 Norms in Deep Neural Networks for Detection and Segmentation of Prostate Cancer Lesions in PET/CT Images: Materials and Methods

 \subsection{Loss Functions}

-\paragraph{Dice Loss (DL):} The Dice Loss maximizes the overlap between the predicted segmentation and the ground truth.
-In this work, for a specific cubic patch of an image, the Dice Loss for a batch was computed as,
+\paragraph{Dice Loss:} The DL maximizes the overlap between the predicted segmentation and the ground truth.
+In this work, for a specific cubic patch of an image, the DL for a batch was computed as,

 where \( p_i \) and \( g_i \) are, respectively, the predicted probability and ground truth for a given class \( c \) of the voxel \( i \), and \( \epsilon \) is a small constant to prevent division by zero.